crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/a_worked_example.md

 * service intention 111 has three _section_requirements_, for _section_markers_ 'A', 'B' and 'C'.
 * service intention 113 has only two _section_requirements_, for _section_markers_ 'A' and 'C'.

 We notice train 111 must circulate sometime between 8:20, its earliest possible start time at its first _section_requirement_, and 8:50, its latest desired exit time at its last _section_requirement_.
-Train 111 also has a _section_requirement_ at some intermediate point 'B', where it wants to stop for a minimum of 3 minutes and exit that point no earlier than 8:30.
-Think of this as a commercial stop of the train.
-If the timetable says "Departure at 8:30", then the customers would be unhappy if it left at 8:25, or anytime before 8:30.
+Train 111 also has a _section_requirement_ at some intermediate section 'B', where it wants to stop for a minimum of 3 minutes and exit that section no earlier than 8:30.
+Think of this as a commercial stop of the train: if the timetable in 'B' says "Departure at 8:30", then the passengers wanting to catch the train in 'B' would be unhappy if it left at 8:25, or anytime before 8:30.
 Therefore, it makes sense to require a departure "no earlier than" 8:30.
 This is what the _exit_earliest_ for _section_requirement_ B ensures.

 Likewise, train 113 must circulate sometime between 7:50 and 8:16 (so actually earlier than train 111).
 It has no other requirements.

-Also note that, neither train specifies any connections that would have to be observed.
+Also, note that neither train specifies any connections that would have to be observed.
 All we have to worry about are the _earliest_ and _latest_ time requirements.
 That can't be too hard?

 ### Routes
-We recall from the [short introduction](documentation/documentation#a-very-quick-introduction-to-our-timetabling-problem) that to producing a solution amounts to
+We recall from the [short introduction](documentation#a-very-quick-introduction-to-our-timetabling-problem) that to producing a solution amounts to

 * picking exactly one of the possible routes for each train, i.e. __selecting a path from a source to a sink node__ in the route graph
 * then assign times to all events (nodes) on this path (such that all tweve [business rules](documentation/business_rules.md) are satisfied)